 23. Pray for them.

 Kids face a lot of stuff we can’t imagine.
+We may think we’ve seen and heard it all, but today’s teens encounter things that most of us never dreamed existed when we were their age.
 Pray for them daily.

 24. Pray with them.

 Don’t just pray for them in the privacy of your own space.
 Pray with them.
 Out loud.
-Pray for their struggles, their hurts, their dreams, their friends, their future spouses.
+Holding their hand, touching their shoulder, or some other way to be physically present as you pray for their struggles, their hurts, their dreams, their friends, their future spouses, and about whatever else God prompts you to intercede on their behalf.

 25. Respect their privacy.

 Teens can become very self-conscious creatures.
 Don’t post their photos on Facebook or your blog without asking first.
-Knock on their door.
+Knock on their door before barging in.
+If you notice their journal lying by their bed, don’t pick it up.
 Don’t expect them to tell you everything.

 I’m sure I’ve forgotten some pretty obvious ways to show love to your teens.
 What would you add to the list?

-Kris, this is a great list!
+2. This is a great list!
 It’s interesting how my girls, with very different personalities, feel loved in very different ways.
 My oldest is so grateful when I take her out to go shopping, out to eat, out…anywhere!
-My youngest hates going out anywhere, but loves it when I watch one of her favorite shows with her.
+My youngest hates going out anywhere but loves it when I watch one of her favorite shows with her.
 It’s so much fun parenting teens, isn’t it?
 I have enjoyed it way more than I ever thought I would!

 I would just add 2 things to the list~